Solving adoption problems of a data-oriented industrial optimization tool

 The input forms adapt each field to its data type, providing help to understand the nature of the information needed and where to find it.

-I chose a default dark mode to align with existing control rooms standards, And with the idea that users would spend probably a long time staring at those diagrams.
+I chose a default dark mode to align with existing control rooms standards, And with the idea that users would probably spend a long time staring at those diagrams.

 Developer Collaboration